codelation/codelation_assets/README.md

 }
 ```

-##### has-columns($columns, $gutter: 0)
+##### has-columns($columns: 0, $gutter: 0, $grow: true)

 This mixin uses flexbox to create a layout with the specified number of columns that
 stretch to fill the container's height.
 The given gutter size will the margin between
 the columns.
-The container should be a single row with a known number of child
+The container must be a single row of columns.

-elements.
-Use `has-grid` if there is an unknown number of child elements.
+When the column count is given, the columns will all be the same width.
+If no column
+count is given, the row will behave like a table row.
+The entire width will be used
+and each column width will be determined by its content. `$grow` can be set to false
+if you don't want the columns to take up the entire width of the container.

 Example: